jekyll-one-org/j1-template/_support/readme_files/J1 Template Repos/README.md

 available: *Yarn*.

 The CLI `yarn` is developed at Facebook and can be used as a replacement for `npm`.
 From a top-level perspective, both package management clients behave pretty much the same.
 The syntax `yarn` uses is shorter in writing, making the command-line look a bit more natural.
 Therefore, we prefer to use `yarn`.

-NOTE: Yarn adds some additional features to the NodeJS package management implemented for the needs at Facebook.
-Regarding the J1 development system, those add-ons are neither needed nor used.
+**NOTE**: Yarn adds some additional features to the NodeJS package management implemented for the needs at Facebook.
+To use J1 Template, those add-ons are neither needed nor used.

-Install latest NPM and Yarn packages for NodeJS:
+Install latest *NPM* and *Yarn* packages for *NodeJS*:

 ``` sh
 npm install -g npm@latest